-If the noise is injected before the VC then the level of the noise will change along with the rest of the audio through the device when the VC is adjusted.
-If the noise is injected after the VC it is not affected by VC changes.
+If the noise is injected before the VC and the audio path is also enabled, the device can be set up to either have both the audio path and noise adjust via the VC, or to have only the noise adjust via the VC (see Table 8).
+If the noise in injected after the VC, it is not affected by VC changes.